 How Do I Make My Relationship Work During Deployment?

 You might be excited about intentionally building connection with your partner by spending time thinking about him and creating feelings of love for him.
 But what if he’s not interested in working with you on these things?
 What if he thinks your relationship is fine and doesn’t need to feel more connected than he does to make it through deployment?
-How do you make your relationship work?
+How do you make that work and still avoid deployment relationship problems?

 Again, more good news–you don’t need your spouse to do anything in order to feel more connected to him.
 You can do the work yourself and create connection with your husband by what you think about him; he doesn’t need to be a part of it.
 Because connection exists in your mind, you can feel completely connected to him, even if you’re the only one actively working on feeling it.
 Just by you creating feelings of connection and feeling good and loved in your marriage, your relationship will benefit.